-Admissions representatives assist guiding the prospective student into the educational program in which he/she is interested and best suited.
+Admissions representatives guide the prospective student into the educational program in which he/she is interested and for which he/she is best suited.
 Program information and objectives are reviewed through a career consultation.
 The prospective student is then scheduled for an entrance examination.